 James Sexton (1998, DBASSE) has been working towards a PhD in social psychology with a minor in statistics at the University of Massachusetts-Amherst.
 He has a master’s degree in social psychology from UMass as well as a bachelor’s degree in Interdisciplinary studies from Miami University.
 He is interested in science and technology policy because he has been involved in research for many years.
 He is interested in exploring practical applications of research to answer vital social issues.

 Janet Whitley (1998, DELS/CLS) is a project director at Supply Chain Management Systems, a contractor to the U.S. government under PEPFAR.
 The underlying goal of the project is to expedite access to pediatric HIV/AIDS medicines by way of a novel regulatory mechanism unique to the developing world.
 She is also an independent regulatory consultant in Washington, D.C.
 She holds a PhD in pharmacology with a minor in physiology from Indiana University and a bachelor's degree in economics from Temple University.
 Her research in neuropharmacology increased her interest in policy issues concerning life sciences and medicine such as the treatment of mental illness and drug abuse.
 Her goal is to articulate scientific information to the non-science community in order for science to achieve its greatest potential and contribution to society.
-If you wish to get in touch with Janet, please contact the Mirzayan Fellowship Program office.
 (Updated 10/2011)